SolayMane/BTKCourse/README.md

 pip install blobtoolkit
 ````

-The blobtools viewcommand requires firefox or a chromium-based browser to start the interactive viewer or to generate plots from the command line, these can be installed with:
+The blobtools viewc ommand requires firefox or a chromium-based browser to start the interactive viewer or to generate plots from the command line, these can be installed with:

 ````bash
 conda install -c conda-forge firefox geckodriver